Brownian bridge limit of path measures in the upper tail of KPZ models: Introduction

 \subsubsection{Multi-point: coalescence of geodesics}

 We next discuss the two-point joint distribution of $\pi_0$, namely that of $\pi_0(s)$ and $\pi_0(t)$, which are the argmax of $(x,y)\mapsto \cL(0,0;x,s)+\cL(x,s; y,t)+\cL(y,t; 0,1)$.
 Even without conditioning on the upper tail, in contrast to the one-point distribution of $\pi_0$ which can be described as the argmax of the sum of two independent scaled Airy$_2$ processes, the two-point joint distribution does not have such a simple or accessible description.
 The reason is that there is no exact formula for the two-variable process $\cL(\cdot, s;\cdot, t)$.
-However, in the upper tail regime, we manage to decouple the argmax problem, i.e., we are able to write $\cL(\cdot, s;\cdot, t)$ as a sum of two one-argument processes, using a strong coalescence phenomenon which is brought about by the upper tail conditioning that we explain next
+However, the crucial argument we make to address this is that in the upper tail regime, the argmax problem essentially decouples, i.e., we are able to write $\cL(\cdot, s;\cdot, t)$ as a sum of two one-argument processes, using a strong coalescence phenomenon which is brought about by the upper tail conditioning that we explain next.

-A key observation we make is that, assuming $\cL(0,0;0,1)>L$ for a large $L$, all the geodesics from $(x,s)$ to $(y,t)$ for any $|x|, |y|$ of order smaller than $L^{1/2}$ would tend to coalesce (see the left panel of \Cref{fig:coal}); that the window of coalescence is an interval of size of order $L^{1/2}$ is closely related to the fact that the tent profile under the upper tail holds on an interval with size of the same order, as can be seen in the proof in Section~\ref{sec:coal}.
+The key first observation is that, assuming $\cL(0,0;0,1)>L$ for a large $L$, all the geodesics from $(x,s)$ to $(y,t)$ for any $|x|, |y|$ of order smaller than $L^{1/2}$ would tend to coalesce (see the left panel of \Cref{fig:coal}); that the window of coalescence is an interval of size of order $L^{1/2}$ is closely related to the fact that the tent profile under the upper tail holds on an interval with size of the same order, as can be seen in the proof in Section~\ref{sec:coal}.
 The coalescence phenomenon can be described via the following quadrangle equality (see also the right panel of Figure~\ref{fig:coal} as well as Lemma~\ref{lem:DL-quad-st} below): with high probability it holds that

 for all $|x|, |y|$ and $|x'|, |y'|$ that are of order smaller than $L^{1/2}$.
 Such a quantitative description of coalescence can also be generalized to the positive temperature setting of CDRP, to be discussed shortly.
 Therefore, to have $\pi_0(s)=x_*$ and $\pi_0(t)=y_*$, roughly one just needs to ensure that